kennygrant/bestiary/net.md

 ## Running a server

 You should not use the http.DefaultServeMux, in case other packages have decided to register handlers on it, and you expose those handlers without knowing about it.

 Set the timeouts on your server explicitly to sensible defaults.
-You can read more about these timeouts in[ the complete guide to net/http timeouts](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/).
+You can read more about these timeouts in[ the complete guide to net/http timeouts](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/) and [So you want to expose go on the internet](https://blog.cloudflare.com/exposing-go-on-the-internet/) by @filosottile at cloudflare.
+If you're interested in networking, the cloudflare blog has a lot of good articles on Go.

 ```
 srv := &http.Server{